frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 If you are part of an enterprise, you may know the following situation: Since the incorporation of customer and market information is getting more important, your enterprise extends its analytical tools in market research and decision support by business intelligence software.
-The *Liquid Coding* framework provides you the best option, not only to minimize the TCO of this software, but also to maintain it state-of-the-art.
+The *Liquid ML* framework provides you the best option, not only to minimize the TCO of this software, but also to maintain it state-of-the-art.